LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>22</sup> Because they believed not in God, and trusted not in his salvation:
 <sup>23</sup> Though he had commanded the clouds from above, and opened the doors of heaven,
 <sup>24</sup> And had rained down manna upon them to eat, and had given them of the corn of heaven.
-<sup>25</sup> Man did eat angels ’ food: he sent them meat to the full.
+<sup>25</sup> Man did eat angels’ food: he sent them meat to the full.
 <sup>26</sup> He caused an east wind to blow in the heaven: and by his power he brought in the south wind.
 <sup>27</sup> He rained flesh also upon them as dust, and feathered fowls like as the sand of the sea:
 <sup>28</sup> And he let [it] fall in the midst of their camp, round about their habitations.